 - Awards and recognition

 - Continuing education courses

 7 Steps for Writing a Killer Instructional Designer Resume

-Imagine reading hundreds of instructional designer resumes each day.
+Imagine reading hundreds of resumes each day.

 It is impossible to read every word, which is why resume experts recommend including essential information that sets your resume apart from others because around seven seconds is said to be the most time a hiring manager spends scanning your resume.